madslundt/docker-cloud-media-scripts/README.md

 For example with a volume `-v external:internal` - what this shows is the volume mapping from internal to external of the container.
 Example `-v /media:/local-media` would expose directory **/local-media** from inside the container to be accessible from the host's directory **/media**.

-OBS: Some of the volumes need to have **shared** appended to it for it to work.
+OBS: Some of the volumes need to have **:shared** appended to it for it to work.
 This is needed to have the files visible for the host.
 Example `-v /media:/local-media:shared`.

+**:shared** is also needed on if you mount these folders to your other Docker containers.

 Volumes:
 * `-v /local-media` - Union of all files stored on cloud and local - Append **:shared**